mvillcarocha/Data-100-Wicked-Problems-Villca-Rocha/project_2.2.md

-# Project 2.2: Using the Stock Market to Describe, Analyze and Predict
+# Project 2.2: Using the Stock Market to Describe, Analyze, and Predict

 ### Correlation Matrix